ANNarchy/ANNarchy/docs/manual/SpikeNeuron.rst

             tau * dv/dt = (Er - v) + g_exc *(Ee- v) : init = 0.0
             g_exc = 0.0
         """,
-        spike = """ ... """,
+        spike = " ... ",
-        reset = """ ... """
+        reset = " ... "
     )

-Incoming spikes increase ``g_exc`` and can provoke a postsynaptic spike at the next step, but leave no trace beyond.
+Incoming spikes increase ``g_exc`` and can provoke a post-synaptic spike at the next step, but leave no trace beyond that point.

 * Most models however use **exponentially decaying synapses**, where the conductance decays with a short time constant after a spike is received.
 This behavior should be explicitely specified in the neuron's equations: